The Gartner Market Guide for Digital Asset Management defines one of this year’s key challenges for DAM customers as:

 Today’s global enterprises typically keep content in any number of libraries, which are wholly separate from one another.
 Even the analytics applications examining content performance are generally attached only to content residing within one location or region.
 This can make it nearly impossible to conduct a comparative analysis of content usage or performance globally.

 Nuxeo captures all user events and data states automatically, allowing for reporting and analytics directly within the Nuxeo interface.
-Track content performance over time and across the globe, or determine which global offices are having trouble using a new approvals workflows.
+Track content performance over time and across the globe, or determine which global offices are having trouble using a new approvals content workflows software.
 Learn differences in work-in-progress timelines between different locations, helping you to develop more accurate deadlines and time estimates for content creation and publishing.

-Successful campaigns can be reused in different geographic regions with a streamlined process: all source assets are attached in the DAM interface to the finished campaign, allowing content to be more easily discovered for atomization and remixing.
+Successful creatives campaigns can be reused in different geographic regions with a streamlined process: all source assets are attached in the DAM interface to the finished campaign, allowing content to be more easily discovered for atomization and remixing.

 Learn more about how Nuxeo compares to the competition on global deployments by accessing the Gartner Market Guide for Digital Asset Management